 Music educators recognize that the beginning piano student needs something simplified in order to learn note names.
 One of the pitfalls of the early stages of reading music is that the student learns to look at and depend upon the fingerings provided in most beginner methods.
 The new reader quickly learns to put his hands in the five finger hand position and reads the numbers in order to play the notes.
 Once the numbers disappear, he may no longer know which notes to play.
 Children are constantly trying to make sense of new learning and it is no surprise when many believe that music reading involves watching those finger numbers when they should be paying attention to the location of the notes on the staff.

 MerrieNan Melodies uses printed fingerings in a limited and purposeful way.
 Instead of the usual printed fingerings, little hands with the color-coded notes on each finger guide the beginner in establishing a workable hand position.
 After the student has learned the note names, the printed fingerings found in most other piano methods no longer detract from learning to read the notes.

 Five Finger C Major Hand Position

-A special attribute of the MerrieNan Melodies approach at the EarlyStart level is the use of the same notes in both the treble and bass clefs in the songs that students play.
+A special attribute of the MerrieNan Melodies approach at the beginning levels is the use of the same notes in both the treble and bass clefs in the songs that students play.
 There are advantages to this “double note” approach.

-1) A unique aspect of the Song Book Series for the EarlyStart program is the approach to learning to play a song by first playing the right and left hands separately.
-This singlehand approach is obvious since most songs are introduced in both bass and treble clef versions before the grand staff version is presented.
+1) A unique aspect of the songbooks that accompany each level of the program is the approach to learning to play a song by first playing the right and left hands separately.
+This single-handed approach is obvious since most songs are introduced in both bass and treble clef versions before the grand staff version is presented.